artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Free Shipping.
 APG Free Shipping Tab.

 == Changelog ==
+= 3.6.0 =
+* Improved payment gateway collection so all active gateways can be selected in shipping settings.
+* Small fixes.
 = 3.5.3 =
 * Small fixes.
 = 3.5.2 =